sjbrown/misc_work/genesis/rules.md

 After that, all squares and circles must be drawn onto the song sheet so that they are "connected" to the existing song.

-If a player leaves the studio, they cannot participate in the songwriting unti the beginning of the next Studio phase.
+If a player leaves the studio, they cannot participate in the songwriting until the beginning of the next Studio phase.

 ### Record a song